AK-Saigyouji/Procedural-Cave-Generator/README.md

 * The room and connection information processed during map creation can be use to produce a more optimized path-finding algorithm than a direct A* search over the entire map.
 * The map object could be enriched to support more tile-based features, such as holding information about what enemies or items are occupying a given tile.
 * The main computational bottleneck is computing the shortest path between every pair of rooms.
 Finding a way to optimize this would result in a significant speedup for larger maps.
+* The code for generating outlines is in significant need of refactoring.